vheun/wedoBoostPoweredUp/README.md

-# Wedo 2.0, Boost & Power Up
+# Wedo 2.0, Boost & PoweredUp

 This is a node.js module for the Lego WeDo 2.0 and Lego Boost set.

-+ Version 2.1.7 Finally got the Boost connection right
-+ Version 2.1.5 Updates to noble and issues with Boost discovery
-+ Version 2.1.2 You can now set motor degrees for Boost via ```setMotorDegrees```, absolut degrees via ```setAbsolutMotorDegrees``` and set acceleration profiles.
++ Version 2.1.9 Lego Technic Hub support
 + Version 2.0.2 Renamed library.
 If you used ```wedo2``` before, just change the require from ````wedo2```` to  ```wedoboostpoweredup```.
 + Version 2.0.0 Supports the Lego Boost and other Lego connected Hub devices additionally to the wedo2.
 + Version 1.6.x For compatibility, this version switched dependencies from noble to abandonware/noble.